secretstartups/handbook/architecture/workflow/index.html.md

 ### Roles

-There are three role types asociated with the Architecture Evolution Workflow and the generation of a blueprint:
+There are three role types associated with the Architecture Evolution Workflow and the generation of a blueprint:

 1. DRIs (Directory Responsible Individuals)
 2. DEEs (Domain Expert Engineers)